kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 - The network is reconnected (`refetchOnReconnect`)
 - The query is optionally configured with a refetch interval (`refetchInterval`)

+As long as a query is being actively used, the cached data will be kept in memory.
+What about inactive queries? `gcTime` is the duration until inactive queries will be removed from the cache.
+This defaults to 5 minutes, which means that if a query is not being used for 5 minutes, the cache for that query will be cleaned up.

 ## SWC - Rust-based platform for the Web
 SWC (stands for Speedy Web Compiler) is a super-fast TypeScript / JavaScript compiler written in Rust, and can be used for both compilation and bundling.
 SWC is 20x faster than babel on a single-core benchmark, 68x faster than babel on a multicore benchmark.